claudioantonio/claudioantonio/README.md

 ### Welcome 👋

-I work at Institute Tecgraf/PUC-Rio as Team Leader for the Distributed System´s Group.
+I work at Tecgraf/PUC-Rio as Team Leader for the Distributed System´s Group.

 I love to read about software development methodologies, best practices and principles for software development, software architecure, culture and processes for software development and DevOps.